Financial Forecasts and Projections

 Get assistance with your Financial Forecasts and Projections with OCFO.

 One of the biggest mistakes business owners make is managing their business’s finances solely from their bank account.
-Managing your business in this way does not account for VAT that is due next month or the provisional tax on the horizon in three months’ time.
-It also doesn’t consider the fact that you might need to replace a large asset in six months’ time.
-These can all have a significant impact on the profitability of your business.
+Managing your business’s financial data in this way does not account for VAT that is due next month or the provisional tax on the horizon in three months’ time.
+It also doesn’t consider the fact that you might need to replace a large asset half a year down the line.
+These can all have a significant impact on the profitability of your business and future growth.

 Managing your business through your personal bank account restricts you from making informed decisions about the financial future of your company.

 Remember that for any SME, cash is king.
-If you are in the dark about what your cash balances will look like in six months’ time, the decisions you make today could put your business at risk resulting in cash flow issues and even closure.
+If you are in the dark about what your operating expenses are or where your cash balances will be in six months’ time, the decisions you make today could put your business at risk resulting in cash flow issues and even closure.

 WHAT’S INCLUDED